What Is MAIDENS

 Who Built it And Why

-Claudius Iacob, a programmer and composer, builds MAIDENS as a by-product of his PhD thesis on algorithmic aspects in musical composition, now ongoing at the National University of Music in Bucharest.
+Claudius Iacob, an AI passionate and a composer, builds MAIDENS as a by-product of his PhD thesis on algorithmic aspects in musical composition, now ongoing at the National University of Music in Bucharest.

 What Is the Status